A Dive Into FASB’s CECL & IASB’s IFRS 9

 He starts by recounting the evolution of the guidance, citing the G20 leaders’ April 2009 meeting in London, calling upon the accounting standard setters to “take action…to reduce the complexity of accounting standards for financial instruments” and to “strengthen accounting recognition of loan-loss provisions by incorporating a broader range of credit information.”

-Sleigh-Johnson then fast forwards to present day and gives an overview of current affairs: “The IASB has finally crossed the finishing line.
+Sleigh-Johnson then fast-forwards to the present day and gives an overview of current affairs: “The IASB has finally crossed the finishing line.
 Regrettably, the international standard setter did not cross that line together with its US counterpart, the Financial Accounting Standards Board (FASB).”
 His seemingly weighted “regrettably” is substantiated by his explanation of how a divergence between the standard setters creates a discrepancy in “how and when banks recognize losses relating to their loan and mortgage books.”
 He does, however, mention that “both boards are, importantly, moving from an ‘incurred loss’ approach to a more forward-looking ‘expected loss’ model.”

 He goes on to depict differences in the two approaches, namely, that “The IASB is introducing a three-stage approach, which will see lifetime expected credit losses recognized only where credit risk has increased significantly since initial recognition”…and “On the other hand, the FASB’s standard, due out later this year, recognizes lifetime expected credit losses upfront for all loans.”

 He then expresses the viewpoint of the ICAEW, stating the “ICAEW does not support this model as it may lead to banks recognizing accounting losses when they advance new loans which are expected to be profitable, which could have unintended commercial and broader economic consequences,” and “We doubt that recognizing ‘too much, too soon’ is better than recognizing ‘too little, too late’.
-The difference in approach between the two standard setters is not ideal either from an investor or reporting entity point of view.”
+The difference in approach between the two standard-setters is not ideal either from an investor or reporting entity point of view.”

 His comment could be taken as a chauvinistic manifestation of his role of Head of Financial Reporting Faculty for the ICAEW, but nevertheless, there are still many “CECL naysayers” that believe accounting for lifetime expected losses upon origination leads to inflated reserves.